scfuzzbench/superform-v2-periphery-scfuzzbench/test/recon/README.md

 This test suite uses the [Chimera Framework](https://book.getrecon.xyz/writing_invariant_tests/chimera_framework.html) to allow testing using multiple fuzzers and formal verification tools.

 ## Setup
+Currently the test setup initally deploys a single triad of `SuperVault`, `SuperVaultStrategy` and `SuperVaultEscrow`.
+A new triad can be deployed and set using the `superVaultAggregator_createVault`, this allows deploying a `SuperVault` whose underlying asset uses a different decimal precision which the fuzzer can deploy via the `add_new_asset` function.

-Currently the test setup deploys a single triad of `SuperVault`, `SuperVaultStrategy` and `SuperVaultEscrow`.
-It also deploys three yield sources using the `YieldManager` which deploys an instance of the `MockERC4626Tester`, `MockERC5115Tester` and `MockERC7540Tester`.
+The setup also deploys three yield sources using the `YieldManager` which deploys an instance of the `MockERC4626Tester`, `MockERC5115Tester` and `MockERC7540Tester`.
 This can be switched as the yield source targeted by the fuzzer using the `_switchYieldSource` function.

-The setup also currently defaults to setting the deposit and redeem hooks on the strategy for simplicity.
+All hooks are currenlty deployed in the `Setup` contract and can be fetched for the currently set yield source using `_getApproveAndDepositHookForType` and `_getRedeemHookForType`.
 Hook validation is currently bypassed by using the `UnsafeSuperVaultAggregator` which inherits from the `SuperVaultAggregator` to always return true when hooks need to be verified.

 Any functions related to modifying hook roots have been removed from the set of target functions because the hook bypassing of the hook validation step makes testing these waste fuzzing calls.

 ### Property Testing
 This test suite uses assertion property tests defined for the system contracts in the [`Properties`](https://github.com/superform-xyz/v2-periphery/blob/recon-invariants/test/recon/Properties.sol) contract and in the function handlers in the [targets/ directory](https://github.com/superform-xyz/v2-periphery/tree/recon-invariants/test/recon/targets).